mrpotatosanta/bo1-zombies-autosplitter/README.md

    - Drag-and-drop `bo1 layout.lsl` onto the LiveSplit window
    - *Or* in LiveSplit > Right-click > Open Layout > From File... > `bo1 layout.lsl`
 6. Configure the autosplitter:
-   - Right-click LiveSplit > Edit Layout...
+   - Right-click > Edit Layout...
    - Double-click Scriptable Auto Splitter
    - Click Browse... next to "Script Path" and select `bo1 autosplitter.asl`
-   - Confirm "Start," "Split," and "Reset" boxes are all checked
+   - Confirm "Start", "Split", and "Reset" boxes are all checked
    - Click OK on both dialogs
    - Right-click > Save Layout
 7. Link the layout to your splits: